-(XWFS) is a wide-area file system mounted on Blacklight (PSC), Gordon
+System (XWFS) is a wide-area file system mounted on Gordon (SDSC),

-with XWFS allocations can access the XWFS from each of those systems
+XWFS allocations can access the XWFS from each of those systems at

 /xwfs.
 Although the XWFS is hosted by 14 storage servers physically located at various service provider sites around the US, it behaves like a single file system to simplify data sharing among project groups.
 For more, see XWFS User Guide in the XSEDE User Portal.

 - Development environment: Most Unix and Unix-like systems include tools and libraries for writing, compiling, and debugging C, C++, and Fortran programs.

 - Commands: Unix and Unix-like systems include a large core of standard utilities for editing text, writing, compiling, and controlling programs, processing, manipulating the user environment, and retrieving information about the system and its users.
 Many commands allow arguments (known as options or flags) to modify their default behavior.
 Users enter commands and arguments on the shell command line, and then the shell interprets them and passes them to the kernel for execution.
 For a brief introduction to Unix commands, see Introduction to Unix commands.